School of Urban Affairs and Public Policy

 Students majoring in Social Work must take SOCI 3422 to fulfill part of the University General Education History requirement.

 B. College and Degree (B.A.)
 Requirements (18-19 hours)

 The College and Bachelor of Arts requirements are in addition to the University General Education Program requirements.

-NOTE: Successful student progression requires each student to earn a minimum grade of “C” in all required courses for the pre-social work and the social work majors.
-Students repeating two required classroom courses for the major or field instruction will have an academic review by department faculty in the term following the second course repetition.
-Students should have a minimum of 30 hours completed including ENGL 1020, ANTH 1200, and two courses from the following list: SOCI 1010; PSYC 1030; POLS 1030; or ECON 2020 before entering the introductory social work courses, SWRK 2010 and SWRK 2911.
+NOTE: Successful student progression requires each student to earn a minimum grade of "C" in all required courses for the social work major.
+Students repeating two required classroom courses for the major or field instruction will have an academic review by division faculty in the term following the second course repetition.
+Although students may declare a social work major at any point in their matriculation, students should have a minimum of 40 hours completed including ENGL 1020, ANTH 1200, and two courses from the following list: SOCI 1010; PSYC 1030; POLS 1030; or ECON 2020 before entering the introductory social work courses, SWRK 2010 and SWRK 2911.